nixworks/public/news/2013/09/16/index.md

 ##### Battle of Zamboanga City
 ### [Battle of Zamboanga City: The Armed Forces of the Philippines launch a helicopter strike against Moro National Liberation Front rebels holed up in parts of the city of Zamboanga. ](/news/2013/09/16/battle-of-zamboanga-city-the-armed-forces-of-the-philippines-launch-a-helicopter-strike-against-moro-national-liberation-front-rebels-holed.md)
-_Context: Zamboanga City, Battle of Zamboanga City, Philippines Armed Forces, Moro National Liberation Front_
+_Context: Moro National Liberation Front, Battle of Zamboanga City, Zamboanga City, Philippines Armed Forces_

 ##### Hurricane Ingrid
 ### [Hurricane Ingrid is due to make landfall in Mexico as the remnants of Tropical Storm Manuel causes heavy rain on the Pacific coast.
 So far, 21 people have died as a result of the two storms including 14 people in Guerrero state. ](/news/2013/09/16/hurricane-ingrid-is-due-to-make-landfall-in-mexico-as-the-remnants-of-tropical-storm-manuel-causes-heavy-rain-on-the-pacific-coast-so-far.md)